Who we are

 Through employee development and review discussions, staff have the opportunity to seek feedback on their individual performance, as well as set goals and objectives for the year ahead.

-CSU's regional campuses are located within the nations of the Wiradjuri, Gundungarra, Ngunnawal and Biripi people.
+Charles Sturt's regional campuses are located within the nations of the Wiradjuri, Gundungarra, Ngunnawal and Biripi people.

-CSU acknowledges the traditional custodians of the lands on which its campuses are located, paying respect to the Elders, both past and present, and extending that respect to all Indigenous Australians.
+Charles Sturt University acknowledges the traditional custodians of the lands on which its campuses are located, paying respect to the Elders, both past and present, and extending that respect to all Indigenous Australians.

 Staff in the spotlight